reflectoring/reflectoring.github.io/_posts/2021-05-30-spring-elasticache-redis.md

 1. **Single Node** - Only one node.
 2. **Cluster mode disabled** - Single shard with one primary Node and read-only replicas.
 3. **Cluster mode enabled** - More than one shard.

+## Spring AWS
+Spring Framework provides support for declarative caching in applications.
+Spring Cloud AWS integrates the AWS ElastiCache service into the Spring unified caching abstraction providing a cache manager based on the memcached and Redis protocols.
+The caching support for Spring Cloud AWS provides its own memcached implementation for ElastiCache and uses Spring Data Redis for Redis caches.

 ## Configuring Dependencies